You had surgery to remove all of your prostate, some tissue near your prostate, and probably some lymph nodes. This was done to treat prostate cancer.

 After your catheter is removed:

-After that, you can slowly work back up to your normal exercise routine.
+Do NOT lift anything heavier than a 1-gallon milk jug for the first 6 weeks.
+You can slowly work back up to your normal exercise routine after that.
 You can do everyday activities around the house if you feel up to it.
-Expect to get tired more easily.
+But expect to get tired more easily.

 Sexual problems you may notice are:

 These problems may get better or even go away, but it may take many months or more than a year.
+The lack of an ejaculate (semen coming out with orgasm) will be permanent.
 Ask your doctor about medicines that will help.

 Call your doctor or nurse if: